it-toolkit/visualizeit/assets/docs/help.md

 ![tutorial_3_2_public_scripts_up_options](assets/images/tutorial_3_2_public_scripts_up_options.png)

 Finally, at the bottom of the screen you will find the options for clone, view and play the selected script.
-In the view mode, you cannot edit the content of the script.
+All Public scripts are read-only, so in the view mode you won't be able edit the content of the script.
+If you want to made changes, just clone it to create a new script one based on it.
+The cloned script will be visible in 'My Scripts' tab.

 ![tutorial_3_3_public_scripts_options](assets/images/tutorial_3_3_public_scripts_options.png)

-## Cloning a Script
-Scripts can be cloned from both 'My Scripts' and 'Public Scripts'.
-The cloning process follows a procedure similar to the one described earlier.
-The cloned script will subsequently be visible in 'My Scripts'.

 ## Playing a Script
 In 'Player' mode you will find two options that can be changed from the selector in the upper-right side of the screen, this options are 'Presentation Mode' and 'Exploration Mode'